SMTG-Bham/ThermoParser/examples/05-helper-functions/README.rst

 ``tp.data.resolve.resolve`` resolves a data array by dependent properties.
-As arguments, it takes a data dictionary, an array of the names of the quantities to be resolved, and the dependant variable values.
+As arguments, it takes a data dictionary, an array of the names of the quantities to be resolved, and the dependent variable values.
 This can be used easily with data loaded through ThermoPlotter, but with some minor alterations, almost any data can be resolved.